My work

 Current #

 I am continuing to work on refining the methodology that I established during my PhD.
-We have started to apply it to data of phytoplankton composition generated by Roy El Hourany3.
-It has also been applied in the California Current region4, with the aim (amongst other) of extending the results above to other areas.
+We have since applied it to data of phytoplankton composition generated by Roy El Hourany3 (in review4).
+It has also been applied in the California Current region5, with the aim (amongst other) of extending the results above to other areas.
 As part of the 4DMED-Sea project, this methodology will be applied to the mediterranean sea.
 Several avenues of study are also being considered: decadal trends, the influence some methodological parameters (beyond those already tested),…

 1. Haëck C., Lévy M., Mangolte I., Bopp L. “Satellite Data Reveal Earlier and Stronger Phytoplankton Blooms over Fronts in the Gulf Stream Region”.
 Biogeosciences 20.9 (may 2023). doi:10.5194/bg-20-1741-2023 ↩︎